mmdagent-ex/site-doc/content.en/docs/88_fst.md

 ## Local Variables

-You can define, assign, and reference local variables for each .fst.
-They are enclosed for each .fst.
-(Do not confuse with MMDAgent-EX's global variables)
+Each .fst can define, assign, and reference local variables.
+Local variables are scoped to each .fst and are not shared with other sub .fst files or plugins.

-The initial value can be specified in the first part of the .fst file (before the first state definition).
+You can set initial values at the start of the .fst file (before the first state definition).

 {{<fst>}}
 ${agentPMD}="Agents/mai/mai.pmd"
 ${camera_default}="1.7,12.7,0.0|0.0,0.0,0.0|44|16|1"
 {{</fst>}}

-Local variables can be referenced in the condition field and output field.
-By writing `${variable name}`, it will replace that part at runtime (the moment it is evaluated) with the value of that local variable at that time, and evaluation and execution will be performed.
+You can reference local variables in both condition and output fields.
+Writing `${variable_name}` replaces that portion at runtime (when evaluated) with the current value of the local variable for evaluation or execution.

 {{<fst>}}
 XXX YYY:
     <eps> MODEL_ADD|mei|${agentPMD}
 {{</fst>}}

-In the condition field, you can use the value of a local variable as a transition condition.
-Only matches as a string are possible.
-The comparison operators are `==` and `!=` only.
+Local variable values can be used as transition conditions.
+These conditions do not rely on input messages and trigger when the given expression evaluates to TRUE.
+Only the `==` and `!=` comparison operators are supported.

 {{<fst>}}
 XXX YYY: